celestiaorg/nmt/spec/nmt.md

 The absence proof consists of:
 1) The index of a leaf of the tree that
    1) its namespace ID is the smallest namespace ID larger than `nID` and
-   2) the namespace ID of the leaf to the left of it  is smaller than `nID`
+   2) the namespace ID of the leaf to the left of it is smaller than `nID`.
-   3) the namespace ID of the leaf to the right of it is larger than  `nID`.
 2) A regular Merkle inclusion proof for the said leaf to the tree root `T`.

 Note that the proof only requires the hash of the leaf, not its underlying message.